monsterkrampe/crystal/concepts/string-methods/introduction.md

 The [`chomp`][chomp] method will be default remove the last `\r`, `\n` or `\r\n` characters from a string.
 If the method is called with an argument, it will remove the given value from the end of the string.
+If it does exist at the end of the string.

 ```crystal
 "hello\n".chomp